Aper and Pink Digital Print Shop

 Here’s how she described it in the email she sent out shortly after the idea struck her to open her own shop:

 “Aper and Pink will offer digital fine-art short-run printing — high-end giclee printing but priced more like a digital press (like an Indigo or something like).
 I like the quality, vibrance, and saturation of giclee so much more than the quality you get with digital press printing, and there are so many more options when it comes to papers and sizes.

 Trouble is, most print houses charge a lot for giclee printing on cotton paper at stationery sizes, and I can’t figure out why.
 I think maybe because they tend to focus more on exhibition art prints they charge a premium for smaller items.
 But I plan to focus much more on the smaller stationery-sized items and as a result will be optimizing my pricing for those items.

-I’ll be featuring vibrant, water-resistant pigment inks and all the best cotton, recycled, and bamboo paper you can imagine.
+Aper and Pink features vibrant, water-resistant pigment inks and all the best cotton and recycled paper you can imagine.
 Oh, and want something a bit more exotic?
 How about sugar cane?
 Kenaf?
+Bamboo?
 Or perhaps some self-adhesive kraft paper?
-Done.
+We can do that!

 The thing is, for most people, printing is the un-fun part.
 It’s the tedious, error-ridden part.
 It’s the part that brings swear words to their lips and tears to their eyes.
 It incites arguments between otherwise happily engaged couples just trying to keep invitations personal, practical, and affordable.
-But I love it.
-I love learning the tricks and figuring out how to avoid the troubles.
-I like discovering new methods and new substrates.
+But we love it.
+We love learning the tricks and figuring out how to avoid the troubles.
+We like discovering new methods and new substrates.